If you are interested in our Homeownership Program, please complete the Pre-Eligibility Questionnaire below.

 $97,550

-Provided by U.S. Department of Agriculture (USDA) for Benton & Franklin Counties.
-Guidelines as of 5/12/2021 and are subject to change.
+Data provided by U.S. Departments of Agriculture (USDA) for Walla Walla County.
+Guidelines are effective as of June 1, 2023 and are subject to change.

 1 person